agrosner/DBFlow/usage/Migration3Guide.md

 ```

 ### Foreign Key Changes
-`@ForeignKey` fields no longer need to specify it's references!!!
+`@ForeignKey` fields no longer need to specify it's references or the `@Column` annotation!!!
 The old way still works, but is no longer necessary for `Model`-based ForeignKeys.
 The annotation processor takes the primary keys of the referenced table and generates a column with {fieldName}_{referencedColumnName} that represents the same SQLite Type of the field.<br>_Note: that is not backwards compatible_ with apps already with references.

 Going forward with new tables, you can leave them out.